MicrosoftDocs/msteams-docs/msteams-platform/samples/collaboration-control.md

  1. Select **Create**

- 1. Once the solution has been created, it will appear in your list of solutions.
+ 1. Once the solution has been created, it'll appear in your list of solutions.
 Select it to open it.

  1. Before creating our app, we must first create a home for our data; select **New** > **Table** to get started.

- 1. Give your table a name, we will use **'Inspections'** for this document.
+ 1. Give your table a name, we'll use **'Inspections'** for this document.

  1. Under **Advanced options** select **Creating a new activity**.